Installation

 Use the File Manager on the Tools tab to upload your CA file.
 You can upload this to the same directory HAProxy ALOHA places certificates and keys you create or upload through the SSL tab which is

-/etc/ssl/frontends/etc/ssl/frontends/<name you specified for the certificate>/
+/etc/ssl/frontends/etc/ssl/frontends/<name you specified for the certificate>/. -

-Add this line to your Data Plane API configuration which specifies the path to your CA file:
+Add this line to your HAProxy Data Plane API configuration which specifies the path to your CA file:

 dataplaneapi.hclhcldataplaneapi {host = "0.0.0.0"port = 5555scheme = ["https"]...tls {tls_port = 6443tls_certificate: "/etc/ssl/frontends/myapp/server-cert.pem"tls_key: "/etc/ssl/frontends/myapp/server-key.pem"tls_ca: "/etc/ssl/frontends/myapp/ca-cert.pem"}...}dataplaneapi.hclhcldataplaneapi {host = "0.0.0.0"port = 5555scheme = ["https"]...tls {tls_port = 6443tls_certificate: "/etc/ssl/frontends/myapp/server-cert.pem"tls_key: "/etc/ssl/frontends/myapp/server-key.pem"tls_ca: "/etc/ssl/frontends/myapp/ca-cert.pem"}...}dataplaneapi.ymlyamldataplaneapi:host: 0.0.0.0port: 5555scheme:- https...tls:tls_port: 6443tls_certificate: /etc/ssl/frontends/myapp/server-cert.pemtls_key: /etc/ssl/frontends/myapp/server-key.pemtls_ca: /etc/ssl/frontends/myapp/ca-cert.pem...dataplaneapi.ymlyamldataplaneapi:host: 0.0.0.0port: 5555scheme:- https...tls:tls_port: 6443tls_certificate: /etc/ssl/frontends/myapp/server-cert.pemtls_key: /etc/ssl/frontends/myapp/server-key.pemtls_ca: /etc/ssl/frontends/myapp/ca-cert.pem... -